gamesbook/pyprototypr/docs/examples/commercial.rst

             that board - it just serves to illustrate how elements of it could be created during the prototyping stage.

-            The script for this example is the longest but it is not really complex, as most shapes are simple rectangles stacked in the correct order, with the right fill and line color ^ styling.
+            The script for this example is one of the longest but it is not really that complex, as most shapes are simple rectangles stacked in the correct order, with the right fill and line color & styling.

             Some items of interest: